 - 8 Where IoT value is created – from intelligence to action

 - 9 IoT 2018 trends and evolutions

 - 10 IoT spending 2018 – approaching the $800 billion mark

 Towards a new IoT definition – moving beyond the what to the why

 On top of a shift in terms of thinking about and understanding IoT there is a shift in the actual usage and deployment of it among leading organizations.

-The essential definition of the Internet of Things still holds: IoT is a network of connected devices with 1) unique identifiers in the form of an IP address which 2) have embedded technologies or are equiped with technologies that enable them to sense, gather data and communicate about the environment in which they reside and/or themselves.
+The essential IoT definition still holds: IoT is a network of connected devices with 1) unique identifiers in the form of an IP address which 2) have embedded technologies or are equipped with technologies that enable them to sense, gather data and communicate about the environment in which they reside and/or themselves.

 However, in the broader scope and amid the mentioned shifts the definition of IoT doesn’t matter that much if it isn’t put into a larger perspective.